-Imagine that you have no health insurance, no primary care physician, and no family or friends nearby.
-One afternoon a clinician says, "Usted tiene cáncer" (you have cancer).
-Hundreds of Latinas in the Washington area don't need to imagine: this is already their reality.
-Founded in 1996 by Latina breast cancer survivors and health professionals, Nueva Vida (New Life) has since delivered support services to over 3,500 Latino families.
-The only agency of its kind in the Mid-Atlantic region, it offers comprehensive programs that serve the specific needs of this group – speaking their language, guiding them through the difficult days of diagnosis, and assisting them with access to treatment and life-saving healthcare.
-The Access Program provides culturally competent and bilingual "patient navigation" through a confusing universe of options; the Survivorship Support Program offers caring, and culturally expert, mental health support.
-Winner of the 2011 Society of Behavioral Medicine Community Engagement Award, Nueva Vida has given new life to so many: get engaged too, and support this critically important work.
+Imagine you have no health insurance, no primary care physician, no family or friends nearby – and suddenly “usted tiene cancer” (you have cancer).
+For many Latinos in the Washington area, this is their reality.
+Founded in 1999 by Latina breast cancer survivors and health professionals, Nueva Vida has provided support services to over 7,500 clients in the Latino community.
+The only Spanish-speaking agency of its kind in the DMV, its culturally competent, trained bilingual/bicultural workers offer high-touch, comprehensive programs that serve the cultural needs of this community – outreach and education, patient navigation, and psychosocial support – guiding them through the difficult days of diagnosis and assisting them with life-saving access to treatment and healthcare.
+Nueva Vida has given "new life" to so many.
+You can offer your life-changing support.

 Headquarters: VA-City of Alexandria

 Where They Operate: DC-Citywide; MD-Montgomery County; MD-Prince George's County; MD-Frederick County; VA-Arlington County; VA-Fairfax County; VA-Loudoun County; VA-Prince William County; VA-City of Alexandria; VA-City of Fairfax; VA-City of Falls Church; Baltimore, MD.
 Richmond, VA

 Age Groups Served: Pre-teen/teen (12-17); Young adult (18-24); Adult (25-49); Seniors (50+)

 Population(s) Served: All; Low- to Moderate-Income Community Members; Women/Girls; Low- to Moderate-Income Community Members